dcos/dcos-docs/1.9/usage/marathon/application-basics.md

 With Marathon it is straightforward to run applications that use Docker images.

-In the following example application definition, we will focus on a simple Docker app: a Python-based web server using the image [python:3](https://registry.hub.docker.com/_/python/).
+In the following example, you will create a simple Docker app and deploy it to DC/OS using the Marathon REST API.

+The Docker app is a Python-based web server that uses the image [python:3](https://registry.hub.docker.com/_/python/).
 Inside the container, the web server runs on port `8080` (the value of `containerPort`). `hostPort` is set to `0` so that Marathon assigns a random port on the Mesos agent, which is mapped to port 8080 inside the container.

+Paste the following JSON into a file named `basic-3.json`.

 ```json
 {